arangodb/docs/3.11/administration-reduce-memory-footprint.md

 This will cost a little CPU power but the system can then cache more data in the same amount of memory.

-The behaviour of the hash tables used in the caches can be adjusted with the following two options:
+The behavior of the hash tables used internally by the caches can be adjusted with the following two options:

 ```
 --cache.ideal-lower-fill-ratio